rolandoislas/libdrc/doc/index.rst

 of the Wii U GamePad in their software.
 It also provides the ability to simulate a Wii U GamePad to communicate with a Wii U.

+It currently runs only on Linux and relies on C++11.
+A very small C wrapper to the library is available in order for non-C++11 programs to use the basic features of libdrc.

 For more general details about the library, please visit the libdrc official
 website: `libdrc.org <http://libdrc.org>`_.